 From Governors Trace, turn right on Hatfield Road and continue to the entrance to Hemlock Cliffs on the left.
 Drive 2.1 miles to the trailhead.
 There is no restroom or water available.

-This Indiana waterfalls map will help you find an Indiana waterfall near you.
+This Indiana waterfalls map will help you find waterfalls in Indiana near you.

 What to Bring to the Waterfalls